Lucky Bisht: Early life and military career

 Bisht was born in Gangolihat, Pithoragarh district, Uttarakhand.
 His grandfather died in the Indo-Pakistani War of 1971.
-He completed his early education at Kendriya Vidhyalaya No. 5, Mansarovar, Jaipur, and joined the special forces at the age of 16 in 2003.
-He underwent two and a half years of training in espionage and commando tactics in Israel.
+He completed his early education at Kendriya Vidhyalaya No. 5, Mansarovar, Jaipur, and eventually joined the special forces.

-Bisht served as the security officer for Narendra Modi during his tenure as chief minister of Gujarat.
+Bisht claims he served as a bodyguard for Narendra Modi during his tenure as chief minister of Gujarat.
 In 2022, Bisht was interviewed by Hussain Zaidi about his life, career and experiences as an intelligence operative for the Research and Analysis Wing (RAW).
-Bisht was part of the security detail for US President Barack Obama during his visit to India on 8 November 2010.
-He has worked with various government security agencies, including the National Security Guard, Indian Army, Research and Analysis Wing, Special Forces and Assam Rifles, leading missions across multiple countries.
+Bisht claims that he was part of the security detail for US President Barack Obama during his visit to India on 8 November 2010.
+He has also claimed to have worked with various government security agencies, including the National Security Guard, Indian Army, Research and Analysis Wing, Special Forces and Assam Rifles.

-Indian film industry

-Bisht made his entry into the Indian film industry as a writer in 2019.

-Lucky Bisht made his acting debut in the web series Sena: Guardians of the Nation, which was released on Amazon.
+Prediction

+In December 2024, during an interview with Navbharat Times, Bisht asserted that the government of Nepal under K. P. Sharma Oli would collapse.
+On 10 September 2025, it fell during the Nepalese Gen Z protests.
+Several media outlets reported on this prediction, including the Economic Times, Times Now, DNA, ABP News, and Aaj Tak.